Eurocopter AS365 Dauphin: Accidents and notable incidents

 On 2 July 1999, an AS365F operated by the Irish Air Corps hit a sand dune in thick fog in Tramore while returning from a successful mission off the Waterford coast.
 The four crew members were killed in the collision.

+On the evening of 2 September 2008, Trooper 2, an AS365N1 operated by the Maryland State Police on a medical evacuation mission, crashed in Walker Mill Regional Park near Walker Mill, Maryland.
+Four of the five people aboard were killed, including one of the two patients.
+The National Transportation Safety Board determined that the probable cause of the crash was the pilot's attempt to regain visual conditions by performing a rapid descent and failure to arrest the descent at the minimum descent altitude during a non-precision approach.

 On 4 April 2015, an AS365 owned by Orion Corridor Sdn Bhd, crashed in Semenyih near Kajang, Malaysia.
 All six people on board, including the ex-ambassador of Malaysia to the US and Rompin MP, Jamaluddin Jarjis, and others were killed.
 The helicopter was coming from a wedding party of the Malaysian Prime Minister's daughter.